lucasyork/segmented-validated-inputs/README.md

 * If `minLength` is not defined, it defaults to `maxLength`: The input will accept that length, no more or less.
 * `hint` for a separator defines how it appears between the input segments. `mask` defines how it appears when the inputs are consolidated into one string.
 * `regex` will override other properties, including `type`.
 Use it with care.
-* If `ddown` is defined, `acid` is ignored.
-If neither is defined, that input segment will simply not have any autocomplete.
-* `ddown` can be a simple string array, or a JSON array with `[{ label: "Label1", value: "value1" }]` format.
+* `ddown` can be a string, a simple string array, or a JSON array with `[{ label: "Label1", value: "value1" }]` format.
 (See JQueryUI autocomplete API for details.)
+* If `ddown` is not defined, but `acsource` has been set in the widget settings, it will check for `uid` and use it instead, if possible.
+* If `uid` is not defined, but `validator` has been set in the widget settings, and the input is `type: "V"`, it will check for `ddown` and use it instead, if possible.
+* If neither `uid` nor `ddown` is defined, that input segment will have no autocomplete or server-side validation (but will otherwise function normally).

 ##Acknowledgments